 We don’t doubt that your friends love dipping into always good guacamole.
 But have you ever made your world-famous guacamole for a crowd?
 Nothing kills a party faster than a dry guac bowl, so it’s important to make sure there’s enough to go around.
 These tips and tricks will help you make enough guacamole for everyone (even pesky party crashers) to enjoy, all while keeping things fresh.

 It depends on your guacamole recipe, but a good rule to follow is roughly half an avocado per person.
-(Count your guests and divide by two to yield the number of avocados you’ll need.)
-Here’s a helpful video demonstrating how to choose ripe avocados at the store by holding them in the palm of your hand and squeezing gently.
-If it gives a little, you have a ripe one!
+Count your guests and divide by two to yield the number of avocados you’ll need.
+It’s not rocket science, it’s guac-it science.

+The good news about leftover guac: You can store it for later!
 When avocado flesh is exposed to oxygen, it oxidizes and turns brown.
-In order to avoid this unsightly discoloration, eat the guacamole within two hours of being made, as you’ll learn in this video.
-If you must make it hours in advance or even the previous night, sprinkle lime juice over the surface and cover with cling film.
+Just squirt lime juice over the surface and cover with plastic cling film.
 Make sure that the cling film is pressed firmly against the surface with no air pockets.
-That way, your guac will remain bright green and fresh and delicious, as it should be.
+Store it in the refrigerator and your guac will remain bright green, fresh, and delicious for a couple days.
+The party lives on!

 Guacamole is enough to create good times on its own, but pro hosts know that with awesome parties comes awesome responsibility.
 Discover our top party-planning tips here.

 Provide your email address to download

 a free recipe e-book.